Anchorm/SoulAnchor/txt/judeans.md

 <a href="bible:deut 4:1-10">deut 4:1-10</a>
 <a href="bible:1 ki 10:1-9">1 ki 10:1-9</a>

-Repentence is more important than having Abraham as a forefather.
+Repentance is more important than having Abraham as a forefather.
 <a href="bible:Mat 3">Mat 3</a>
 <a href="bible:Luk 3">Luk 3</a>